-In a much different season of my life, but still in the same place where I live today (Iowa City), I was a proud member (sousaphone section) of The Hawkeye Marching Band (HMB).
-For four school years (1969-1972), I spent a lot of time and energy (my shoulder still aches today) toting my tuba up-n-down the football field at Kinnick Stadium.
+In a much different season of my life, but still in the same place where I live today – Iowa City – I was a proud member – sousaphone section – of The Hawkeye Marching Band (HMB).
+For four school years (1969-1972), I spent a lot of time and energy – my shoulder still aches today – toting my tuba up-n-down the football field at Iowa Stadium.

-(Note: Kinnick was simply called Iowa Stadium until my senior year, when the namesake was changed to honor Iowa’s only Heisman winner – Nile Kinnick)
+A quick note – Kinnick was simply called Iowa Stadium until my senior year (1972) – when the namesake was changed to honor Iowa’s only Heisman winner – Nile Kinnick.

 So, allow me here to do a bit more reminiscing about The Hawkeye Marching Band, using some great pictures from the University of Iowa Digital Library to tell the story.

 Before I jump to 1881, I should start with this fact:

 The very first mention of a band at The University of Iowa was in the spring 1865 when a student petitioner named Frank Springer, a member of the Zetagathian literary society, pushed for the establishment of a University band.
 His “forceful agitation” was evident in a letter written to the Board of Trustees, in which he pressed for the purchase of instruments and establishment of a brass band at the University.
 Sadly, there is no record of anything ever being done in response to Mr. Springer’s request.
 But that all changed in 1881.

 For most of its earliest years (1881-1936), the marching band was actually part of the military, working out of the SUI Armory, located just a few steps from Old Capitol.
 Most performances over these first 50+ years were done at military-related campus events, and even when the band performed at Iowa football games – Old Iowa Field through 1928, Iowa Stadium beginning in 1929 – it was on behalf of the SUI Military Department.